-The CSB Database Administrator updates all HMIS related forms and user guides annually, by the beginning of each new fiscal year.
+The CSB Database Manager updates all HMIS related forms and user guides annually, by the beginning of each new fiscal year.
 The HMIS documents are reviewed and kept up to date and in compliance with all HUD policies and requirements.
 In the event HUD issues changes to the requirements, affected policies and procedures and related documentation are reviewed and updated at that time as well.
-The updates are reviewed by the CSB Data and Evaluation Director and approved by the CSB Chief Operating Officer.
+The updates are reviewed and approved by the CSB Chief Compliance + Operations Officer.
 The updates are communicated and discussed with the HMIS Agency Administrators during the quarterly HMIS Administrator meetings.
 If HUD requirements necessitate immediate implementation of changes, this will be communicated to all Agency Administrators electronically, as soon as available.
 All documents will be available for download at www.csb.org.